New article from Special Needs Jungle:

 ⓒ Special Needs Jungle 2008-2025 All Rights reserved

-The post Supreme Court To Hear Case On Intellectual Disability appeared first on Disability Scoop.
+The post In Historic Move, Wheelchair User Goes To Space appeared first on Disability Scoop.